gitstelle/info3350-book-recommendation/README.md

 # Book Recommendation Classifier
 Gaby Chu and Estelle Hooper authored this research report as part of the midterm miniproject for INFO 3350: Text Mining for History and Literature in spring 2022.
 We were given a corpus of 160 novels from [Project Gutenberg](gutenberg.org).
 The assignment was to simply "learn something about them" using NLP tools learned in class thus far (we scored 100/100!).

-The techniques implemented were vectorization, identifying stopwords, normalization, standardization, matrix fitting, and modeling using naive bayes and logistic regression.

 # Table of Contents

 - [Book Recommendation Classifier](#book-recommendation-classifier)